idrissa-mgs/trust-wallet/README.md

-# Trust Wallet Technical Assignment
+# A simple data pipeline worfklow

 ### Project Architecture
 The project is based on theses components: